LIBERTARIAN

 Modern preservationists do not preserve history.
 All real estate

-on present structures?
-"Hysterical" preservationists can only histrionically
+fixate on present structures?
+"Hysterical" preservationists can only

-whine, "It's what's there now!"
-Preservationism is strange idolatry
+histrionically whine, "It's what's there now!"
+Preservationism is strange

-that romanticizes old homes as empty symbols of arbitrary times.
-They
+idolatry that romanticizes old homes as empty symbols of arbitrary times.

-do not want to preserve everything that is historic, and they do not want
+They do not want to preserve everything that is historic, and they

-to restore the historic Pledge of Allegiance to the flag, nor even remind
+do not want to restore the historic Pledge of Allegiance to the flag, nor

 Historic preservation does not involve conflicts between property "rights"